Are you ALWAYS ON your job?

 A study by InterCall reports that 48% of American workers “who use technology in their everyday jobs say that they are now required to do more work with fewer resources due to the current economic climate.”
 What’s more, 30% “feel that they need to stay connected to work 24/7, even during weekends, breaks, or holidays.”

-Technology is a double-edged sword; being able to be “on call” and ready to work 24/7 is great for productivity, but it can be hard on individuals and very hard on marriages/families.
+Technology is a double-edged sword; being able to be “on call” and ready to work any time is great for productivity, but it can be hard on individuals and very hard on marriages/families.
 Many years ago, I had a job that had me on call (I had a pager, as this was pre-cell-phone) all but about 6 hours of the day and night.
 It was rough, and I was single at the time.
 Beyond the annoyance of being called in when I was in the middle of something, it was always in the back of my head that I could be interrupted at any minute.
-I can’t imagine how difficult this would be on a marriage!
+I can’t imagine how destructive this could be to a marriage!

-If you have the ability to control how connected you are, I suggest you set up no connection times – times when you and your bride know you won’t be distracted.
-No connection weekends are also important occasionally.
-If you have no control, ask yourself if what is being required of you is acceptable – in other words, is your work endangering your marriage?
+If you have the ability to control how connected you are, I suggest you set up no connection times; times when you and your wife know you won’t be distracted.
+Occasional no connection weekends could be especially important.
+If you have no control, ask yourself if what is being required of you is acceptable.
+Is your work endangering your marriage?
 If so, which is more important to you?